jbock-java/jbock/README.md

        There are no options yet.
 </code></pre>

-To make things more interesting, we're going to add some options.
+To make things more interesting, we're going to add some non-positional parameters, a.k.a. options.
 We start by adding the recursive flag.

-A <em>flag</em> is a parameter that doesn't take an argument.
+A <em>flag</em> is an option that doesn't take an argument.
 A method that returns `boolean` declares the flag.

-This method will return `true` if the `--recursive` parameter is present on the command line, and `false` otherwise.
+This parameter method will return `true` if the `--recursive` option is present on the command line, and `false` otherwise:

 ````java
 @CommandLineArguments